Summary

 Required: A property is must be included for a given

 schema or object within a schema.
-Type: Type

 of data.
 Common values include array, object, string, number,